 - Population Health Monitoring assists in improving outcomes and reduces costs through Registry facilitated projects, accompanied by effective research and consultation services.

-- Assists in achieving ACO savings goals and/or reduces risk under the Value Based Payment Modifier Program (VBM)
+- Assists in achieving ACO savings goals and/or Merit-based Incentive Payment System (MIPS) reporting requirements

 - Active participation in measure creation, sharing of evidence based medicine and research

 RMD will submit data through the Qualified Clinical Data Registry (QCDR) method to meet pay-for-performance program requirements.
-ARCO has 10 non-PQRS measures as well as all PQRS measures and all 64 electronic clinical quality measures (eCQMs) approved for submission for the 2016 reporting year.
-Below is a list of the 10 approved non-PQRS measures with links to the associated measure specifications.
+ARCO has 9 non-MIPS measures as well as all MIPS measures and all 64 electronic clinical quality measures (eCQMs) approved for submission for the 2017 reporting year.
+Below is a list of the 9 approved non-MIPS measures with links to the associated measure specifications.

-10 Approved Non-PQRS Measures with associated measure specifications:
+9 Approved Non-MIPS Measures with associated measure specifications:

 - ARCO 4 – Median Time to Pain Management for Long Bone Fracture

 - ARCO 5 – Antipsychotic Use in Persons with Dementia